omgaz/react-flyweight/README.md

 `children` react child or children nodes.

-`className` any classnames to attach to the Flyweight container `div`.
+`className` any classnames to attach to the Flyweight container `div` or custom root element (see below).
 By default the component will have a `react-flyweight-container` class.

+`rootElementTagName` any html element, as string, e.g "table", "section".
+By default the component will render as a `<div>`.